 The South West is geared up to support the UK’s transport decarbonisation strategy through the design and integration of photonics in connected and autonomous vehicles.

 The region is a world-leading cluster for robust, resilient, reliable photonics and microelectronics technologies.
 Here companies can access a unique capability in the design, manufacture and testing of solutions for the highest reliability, failure-intolerant applications.

 Foreign direct investment

-Zero emission vehicles, Jet zero and green ships
+Zero emission vehicles, Jet zero and green ships, Aerospace and jet zero

 Sector and market opportunity

 The South West is primed to support the integration of critical light and electronics-based solutions demanded by the global connected and autonomous vehicles (CAV) industry across land, sea and air.
 Companies can exploit the unique strengths in robust and resilient photonics and microelectronics offered in the region.

 The CAV revolution will expand the UK’s position in the global automotive, aerospace and marine markets, and the new technologies required specifically for CAVs including sensors and sensor systems will be a fundamental part in driving this sector forward sustainably.